Canal Nou Dos: History

 On 30 March 2009, Punt Dos gave its analog frequencies to Nou 24, and started broadcasting exclusively on DTT, on RTVV's mux with 96% coverage in Valencia.

 Due to the financial crisis that was facing Spain, RTVV0s directorates announced that Nou 2 and Nou 24 would be merged under one channel, Nou 2, from 6 July 2013, and was to be centered exclusively on news, culture and repeats.
-The merger of both channels was approved on 5 July 2013 by the Consell, which caused annual savings worth €2,7 millions.
+The merger of both channels was approved on 5 July 2013 by the Consell, which caused annual savings worth €2,7 million.

 On the other hand, in an announcement, RTVV's union sectors announced that they had accepted the proposal of RTVV's direction to delay the period of the eighth collective convening until 1 November of the same year.
 In the note, the indicated that negotiations for such collective convening would start on 1 September.